-An adequate power supply and proper wiring are important factors to achieve maximum performance and long life of the dryer.
-Electrical service must be adequate enough to prevent low voltage damage to motors and control circuits.
-(See electrical load information on Page 39.)
+An adequate power supply and proper wiring are important factors for maximum performance and long life of the dryer.
+Electrical service must be adequate enough to prevent low voltage damage to motors and control circuits (see Electrical Load Information on page 40).